Tips for Separating Business and Personal Assets in an SMLLC

 Maintaining formalities is important for the legal protection of an LLC, especially if you’re a single member.
 Strategies for maintaining corporate formalities as a single-member LLC may include keeping detailed financial records, creating and adhering to an operating agreement, and keeping personal and business finances separate.

 While holding annual meetings may not be necessary as a single-member LLC, you should still document any significant business decisions in writing and keep them with your business records.
-Additionally, it’s important to comply with any state-specific requirements for maintaining LLC formalities, such as filing an annual report or renewing any business licenses and permits.
+Additionally, it’s important to comply with any state-specific requirements for maintaining LLC formalities, such as filing an annual report or renewing any business licenses and permits report.

 Keep detailed business financial records